-3.1 The Council adopted a CIL Charging Schedule in July 2014, and has been charging CIL since 1 September 2014.
+- 3.1 The Council adopted a CIL Charging Schedule in July 2014, and has been charging CIL since 1 September 2014.
 In March 2015, the Council approved a CIL Governance Framework which set out how decisions would be made on the spending of CIL monies by the Council, amongst other matters.
-Key to this Framework is the production each year of a CIL Funding Programme to prioritise how the CIL funds raised in a given financial year will be spent the following financial year, which would be publicly consulted upon before Cabinet make a final decision on the CIL Funding Programme in January of any given year in readiness for spending the monies from April that year.

-- 3.2 This report marks the preparation of the first such CIL Funding Programme prepared by the Council and offers possible options on how CIL monies already collected by the Council since 1 September 2014 and those anticipated to be collected by 31 March 2016 could be spent in 2016/17.
-The options have thus far been prepared in line with the approach set out in the CIL Governance Framework. - 3.3 A key document in the process of preparing a CIL Funding Programme is the Infrastructure Delivery Schedule (IDS).
+Key to this Framework is the production each year of a CIL Funding Programme to prioritise how the CIL funds raised in a given financial year will be spent the following financial year, which would be publicly consulted upon before Cabinet make a final decision on the CIL Funding Programme in January of any given year in readiness for spending the monies from April that year. - 3.2 This report follows up on the public consultation held in autumn 2015 on the options for the CIL Funding Programme 2016/17.
+It reports back on the responses received and recommends which schemes should be incorporated into the 2016/17 CIL Funding Programme. - 3.3 A key document in the process of preparing a CIL Funding Programme is the Infrastructure Delivery Schedule (IDS).
 The IDS is a database of infrastructure projects that are planned or desired to take place during the current Local Plan period.
 It originally formed part of the evidence base for the Local Plan and the CIL Charging Schedule but has become more of a "live" document now, allowing monitoring of all infrastructure projects in the Borough and so monitors how the Local Plan is performing in delivering this key aspect of sustainable development. - 3.4 Many projects on the IDS should have a connection to new development in that they are needed or demanded because of the new development proposed and being delivered through the Local Plan.
-However, other projects are not necessarily linked to new development in this way, but are still needed to upgrade existing infrastructure provision or reflect aspirations that infrastructure providers have and which, in some cases, may enable further new development in the future. - 3.5 In relation to CIL, therefore, the IDS provides the basis for assessing which infrastructure projects CIL monies should be spent on, although it should be clarified that not all projects on the IDS will be eligible for and / or need CIL monies.
+However, other projects on the IDS are not necessarily linked to new development in this way, but are still needed to upgrade existing infrastructure provision or reflect aspirations that infrastructure providers have and which, in some cases, may enable further new development in the future. - 3.5 In relation to CIL, therefore, the IDS provides the basis for assessing which infrastructure projects CIL monies should be spent on, although it should be clarified that not all projects on the IDS will be eligible for and / or need CIL monies.
 This is discussed further below. - 3.6 Infrastructure providers, ward councillors, parish councils and relevant council officers have all been given opportunity to input ideas and suggestions on schemes that could go into the latest update of the IDS, and to update details of schemes that are already in the IDS.
-This has enabled officers within the Strategic Planning & Implementation Team to update the IDS (see Appendix A) and then, based on the information submitted, to rank proposed schemes to inform recommendations on how CIL monies could be spent. - 3.7 In terms of CIL monies collected thus far or anticipated to be collected by 31 March 2016: - £45,702.59 was collected in 2014/15 - £66,490.40 has thus far been collected in 2015/16 (at the time of writing this report) - A further £63,836 is anticipated to be collected by 31 March 2016
+As a result, one new project was put forward in the recent public consultation on the options for the CIL Funding Programme.
+As the project was an appropriate suggestion, it was added to the IDS. - 3.7 The IDS has been updated to reflect the additional information provided by stakeholders (see Appendix B) and then the proposed schemes have been ranked to inform recommendations on how CIL monies could be spent.
+The full review of the feedback received as part of the public consultation on the CIL